 Gun Violence In America

-Gun control is a politically divisive topic, but what does the data tell us?
+Gun control is a politically divisive topic with people committed to strong opinions on the matter.
+But what does the data tell us?
 I decided to take a look myself using the following Kaggle dataset:

-The dataset itself is a database of individual incidents, complete with a wealth of information including the date and location of the incident, the number of people involved, and the relationship between the suspects and victims.
-A full analysis of all the information contained in the dataset would surely produce valuable insights, but would be a massive undertaking beyond the scope of the project.
+The dataset itself is a database of individual incidents, complete with the date and location of the incident, the number of people involved, and the relationship between the suspects and victims.
+A full analysis of all the information contained in the dataset would surely produce valuable insights, though it would be a massive undertaking beyond the scope of the project.
 Consequently, I decided to narrow my focus on only the time and space dimensions.
-Furthermore, the data contains incidents for the years 2013 through 2018, but the data for 2013 is sparse and 2018 is incomplete, so I omitted them from the analysis.
+Furthermore, because the data contains incidents for the years 2013 through 2018, but the data for 2013 is sparse and 2018 is incomplete, I decided to omit those years from the analysis.

-Of course, the violence is not spread evenly across the country and some states are plagued by more gun violence than others.
-For example, despite having half the population of California, Florida has roughly the same number of incidents per year
+Of course, the violence is not spread evenly across the country; some states are plagued by more gun violence than others.
+For example, despite having half the population of California, Florida has roughly the same number of incidents per year:

 Perhaps the city with the worst problem with gun violence is Chicago, and the despite the fact that Illinois has a third of the population of California, it has a substantially higher number of incidents:

-Chicago is home to Illinois's Congressional District 7, which is one of the congressional district most affected by gun violence; disturbingly it has a similar number of daily incidents as the entire state of Pennsylvania:
+Chicago is home to Illinois's Congressional District 7, which is most affected by gun violence; disturbingly it has a similar number of daily incidents as the entire state of Pennsylvania: